-- 1) Equity and equity related securities including preference shares, warrants, convertible bonds and debentures. - 2) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 3) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 4) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - 5) Corporate debt securities (of both public and private sector undertakings)

-- 6) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time and development financial institutions - 7) Money market instruments which includes commercial papers, commercial bills, treasury bills, Government securities having an unexpired maturity up to one year, call or notice money, certificate of deposit, usance bills, and any other like instruments as specified by the Reserve Bank of India from time to time; to meet the liquidity requirements. - 8) Securitized Debt. - 9) Derivative instruments like Stock / Index Futures, Stock / Index Options and such other derivative instruments permitted by SEBI. - 10) ADRs / GDRs / Foreign Securities/ Foreign ETFs as permitted by Reserve Bank of India and Securities and Exchange Board of India. - 11) Units of Real Estate Investment Trusts (REITs) & Infrastructure Investment Trust (InvITs) - 12) Gold ETFs - 13) Units of Mutual Fund Schemes, subject to applicable regulations - 14) Any other securities as permitted by SEBI/RBI
+- 1) Equity and equity related securities including Indian Depository Receipts (IDRs), and warrants carrying the right to obtain equity shares. - 2) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 3) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 4) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - 5) Corporate debt securities (of both public and private sector undertakings) - 6) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time and development financial institutions - 7) Money market instruments, as permitted by SEBI/RBI from time to time. - 8) Securitized Debt. - 9) Derivative instruments like Interest Rate Swaps, Forward Rate Agreements, Stock / Index Futures, Stock / Index Options and such other derivative instruments permitted by SEBI. - 10) ADRs / GDRs / Overseas Securities/Foreign ETFs as permitted by Reserve Bank of India and Securities and Exchange Board of India. - 11) Units of Mutual Fund Schemes, subject to applicable regulations - 12) Units of Real Estate Investment Trusts (REITs) & Infrastructure Investment Trust (InvITs) - 13) Gold ETFs - 14) Any other securities as permitted by SEBI/RBI from time to time intend to participate in securities lending as permitted under the regulations.
+Investment in overseas securities shall be made in accordance with the requirements stipulated by SEBI and RBI from time to time.
+The Scheme may also enter into repurchase and reverse repurchase obligations in all securities held by it as per the guidelines and regulations applicable to such transactions.